-Gazprom raises more questions in energy standoff with Europe
+Gazprom says it’s cutting gas Nord Stream to 20% of capacity

+The Russian state-owned company tweeted that it would reduce “the daily throughput” of the Nord Stream 1 pipeline to Germany to 33 million cubic meters as of Wednesday.
+The head of Germany’s network regulator confirmed the reduction.

+“The halving of the nomination of NordStream1 was announced for the day after tomorrow,” tweeted Klaus Mueller.

-BERLIN (AP) — Russia’s Gazprom raised more questions Monday about the return of a part that has been at the center of tensions over natural gas deliveries through a major pipeline to Europe, saying that it isn’t satisfied with documents it has received.
+It comes after Gazprom raised questions earlier Monday about the return of a part that has been at the center of tensions over natural gas deliveries through the pipeline, saying that it isn’t satisfied with documents it has received.

-The state-owned energy giant reduced the gas flow through the Nord Stream 1 pipeline by 60% in mid-June, citing alleged technical problems involving the equipment that partner Siemens Energy sent to Canada for overhaul and couldn’t be returned because of sanctions over Russia’s invasion of Ukraine.
+The company reduced the gas flow through the Nord Stream 1 pipeline by 60% in mid-June, citing alleged technical problems involving the equipment that partner Siemens Energy sent to Canada for overhaul and couldn’t be returned because of sanctions over Russia’s invasion of Ukraine.

 Canada subsequently allowed the turbine for a compressor station at the pipeline’s Russian end to be delivered to Germany.
 That is where the German government said it was last week.